iainsgillis/devon-pottery-guild/classes.md

 should be another step forward in modernizing user experience for most users and the Guild.

-> **On Monday, September 9, 2024 from 8:00pm, there will be a big ol' button here to take you to the registration page.**
+{{ link.bigbuttonlink(href="https://devon-pottery-guild.square.site/shop/pottery-classes/6373XYJTRIHAR6V3VW6AC7CA", text="Take me to the registration page!") }}

 All registration is on a first-come, first-served basis, with full payment due at the time of registration.